-Working in 20 locations from Murshidabad to Batanagar (Hooghly) and Kew Gardens to Southend (Thames) to reinterpret a shared heritage, we will raise cultural awareness of the Indo-British relationship through engaging diaspora communities and connecting young people with artists along the route.
+Working in 20 locations from Murshidabad to Batanagar (Hooghly) and Kew Gardens to Southend (Thames) to reinterpret a shared heritage, we raised cultural awareness of the Indo-British relationship through engaging diaspora communities and connecting young people with artists along the route.

-Through Artist led workshops (Sept 2016-April 2017) in the 20 communities, we have created content through drawing and oral storytelling activities inspired by common themes that capture British and Indian intangible culture.
+Through Artist led workshops (Sept 2016-April 2017) in the 20 communities, we created content through drawing and oral storytelling activities inspired by common themes that capture British and Indian intangible culture.

 This material inspired 20 hand-painted Bengal silk scrolls.
 Ali and an international team of artists led Textile residencies in Murshidabad (Jan 2017) and in Thurrock (July 2017) for 30 – 40 artists, craftspeople and students in each country.

-In collaboration with Think Arts we have devised animated walks with the 20 communities along both rivers, using the silk scrolls that are inspired by the Bengali tradition of Patachitra to share their stories.
-In September – December 2017, an international group of artists, writers and photographers will be invited to take part on foot and by boat to experience the stories of the two interconnected rivers.
+In collaboration with Think Arts we devised animated walks with the 20 communities along both rivers, using the silk scrolls that are inspired by the Bengali tradition of Patachitra to share their stories.
+In September – December 2017, an international group of artists, writers and photographers were invited to take part on foot and by boat to experience the stories of the two interconnected rivers.

-An online exchange using Facebook and other social media platforms will be curated by Mike Johnston, senior lecturer in Digital Media at Bath Spa University, working with independent Bengali film maker Korak Ghosh and a team of students from Satyajit Ray Film and Television Institute, Kolkata to enable participants and audiences to connect and share content.
-Kevin Rushby, Guardian travel writer will write an online journal for this website, enabling an international artistic and literary community to follow and contribute digitally.
+The project was documented by Mike Johnston, senior lecturer in Digital Media at Bath Spa University, working with independent Bengali film maker Korak Ghosh and a team of students from Satyajit Ray Film and Television Institute, Kolkata.
+Kevin Rushby, Guardian travel writer wrote an online blog for this website, enabling an international artistic and literary community to follow and contribute digitally.